DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/js_clients/_index.md

 JavaScript applications **with a backend** are more secure, making it the preferred style.
-This style uses the ["Backend For Frontend" pattern](https://blog.duendesoftware.com/posts/20210326_bff/) (or "BFF" for short) which relies on the backend host to implement all of the security protocol interactions with the token server.
+This style uses the ["Backend For Frontend" pattern](https://blog.duendesoftware.com/posts/20210326_bff/), or "BFF" for short, which relies on the backend host to implement all of the security protocol interactions with the token server.
 The *Duende.BFF* library is used in this quickstart to easily support the BFF pattern.